Max Cady

 Max Cady is a fictional character and the primary antagonist of the John D. MacDonald novel The Executioners.
-He was portrayed by Robert Mitchum in J. Lee Thompson's Cape Fear and Robert De Niro in Martin Scorsese's remake, and is set to be portrayed by Javier Bardem in an upcoming television remake that Scorsese will produce alongside Steven Spielberg.
+He was portrayed by Robert Mitchum in J. Lee Thompson's Cape Fear, by Robert De Niro in Martin Scorsese's remake, and by Javier Bardem in Nick Antosca's television remake.

 Character overview

 Robert De Niro as Max Cady in the 1991 remake.

 In both film versions of MacDonald's novel, Cady is a criminal with an obsessive grudge against an attorney named Sam Bowden (played by Gregory Peck in the first film and by Nick Nolte in the remake) who sent him to prison for rape.
 While in prison, Cady learns all he can about law as he nurtures his hatred of Bowden, made especially intense when his wife divorces him and takes their child.
 Upon his release, he terrorizes Bowden and his family, stalking his wife at their house and attempting to seduce Bowden's teenaged daughter.
 After Bowden's failed attempts to get rid of Cady with bribery and a restraining order, he hires street thugs to rough Cady up, which only succeeds in making him angrier and more determined to make sure Bowden "learns all about loss".
 Cady tracks the family to its summer home in the titular North Carolina beach town of Cape Fear and nearly kills them all.
-In the climax of the first film, Bowden puts Cady under citizen's arrest; in the second, Cady drowns after a fight with Bowden.
+In the climax of the first film, Bowden puts Cady under citizen's arrest; in the second, Cady and Bowden fight during an extreme thunderstorm, which culminates in Cady being dragged away by the currents of a nearby river and drowning.